Social Employee Advocacy: 5 steps to get your employees promoting your brand

 When we talk about employee advocacy, we’re talking about the opposite of stories like these.
 Employee advocacy is amplifying the most positive aspects of your brand by getting people within your company to shout about their experiences.
 For organizations looking to better retain employees, this can be a huge boon.

-So, how can you build employee advocacy in your organization?
+So, how can you build social employee advocacy in your organization?

 1. Build internal communities